 This often leads to overly long surveys which customers hate.
 In many cases, the results are still disappointing.
 The data and analytics arrive too late to have any proper value.
 The management feels they “knew this already” as it can take the research agency as long as 3 months to find the target group to interview, do the study and report the results.

-Luckily there are more and more success stories in this field as well: companies who manage to ask the right question in the right place at the right time, not to burden customers with the surveys too much and who have a consistent method for analyzing the data, extracting the insights and acting on feedback.
+Luckily there are more and more success stories in this field as well: companies who manage to ask the right question in the right place at the right time, not to burden customers with the surveys too much and who have a consistent method for analyzing the data, extracting the insights and close the customer feedback loop by acting on feedback.

 So that being said…